 In the Brunberg family business we try to hold on to traditions and we have succeeded in conquering a place in the hearts of the Finnish people.
-According to evaluation made by economic and marketing publications, we are number 72 out of the 500 most respected brands.
-Brunberg is also the fourth biggest sweets brand in Finland.
+According to evaluation made by economic and marketing publications 2022, we are number 95 out of the 500 most respected brands.
+Brunberg is also the fifth biggest sweets brand in Finland.

 Our place in these marketing studies proves that we have succeeded in meeting the expectations of our consumers.
 One of the keys to our success is responsible business activity, which is also a condition of future success.

 Responsibility signifies that our company acts as sustainably as possible ecologically, socially and economically.
 We comply with laws and proven practices.